easingthemes/ssh-deploy/README.md

 These issues are not related to the action itself.

 - Check manually your ssh connection from your client before opening a bug report.
 - Check `rsync` params for your use-case.
-Default params are not going to be enough wor everyone, it highly depends on your setup.
+Default params are not necessarily going to be enough for everyone, it highly depends on your setup.
 - Check manually your rsync command from your client before opening a bug report.

 I've added e2e test for this action.